microsoft/BotFramework-WebChat/SPEECH.md

 Please refer to [this article for list of supported audio formats](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech#audio-outputs).

-### Inverse text normalization option
+### Text normalization options

-Inverse text normalization (a.k.a.
-ITN), is an option to modify how the engine is normalizing text.
-For example, when the end-user say, "I would like to order 2 4-piece of chicken nuggets."
-It could be recognized as "two four piece" (default) or "2 four piece" (ITN).
+Text normalization is an option to modify how the speech engine is normalizing text.
+For example, when the user say, "I would like to order 2 4-piece of chicken nuggets."
+It could be recognized as "two four piece" (default) or "2 four piece" (inverse text normalization, or ITN).

 You can read more about [various text normalization options in this article](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cognitive-services/Speech-Service/rest-speech-to-text.md#response-parameters).

-You will modify your integration code as below.
+You will need to modify your integration code as below.

 ```diff
   renderWebChat({